 Lincoln’s MA Conservation of Cultural Heritage enables students to gain hands-on experience while being taught by experts in the field.
 They are able to develop a wide range of advanced conservation skills in preparation for a career in the heritage sector.

-These programmes of study are designed for students who have a passion to pursue a conservation or heritage based research project defined by themselves, but with the support of an academic environment and supervisors.
+These programmes of study are designed for students who have a passion to pursue a conservation or heritage-based research project defined by themselves, but with the support of an academic environment and supervisors.

-This intensive one-year conversion course aims to enable graduates from a non-conservation background to advance their knowledge and skills.
+The Graduate Diploma Conservation Studies is an intensive one-year conversion course which aims to enable graduates from a non-conservation background to advance their knowledge and skills.

 This industry-relevant Master’s is designed to provide media professionals and graduates with an opportunity to advance their in-depth knowledge and technical skills in the latest digital technologies.

 While studying for an MPhil or PhD, students have the chance to undertake independent research in an area of their choice, supervised and supported by a team of academics.
 A range of training opportunities enables the development of key research skills.